 1. Nanyang Technological University

 What sets this program apart is its versatility.
-As an undergraduate student, you can choose to pair your major in materials engineering with one in business, medical biology or pharmaceutical engineering.
-There is even a program in which you can study for a double degree in materials engineering and economics.
+As an undergraduate student, you can study materials engineering on its own or pair it with a second major in business, medical biology, or pharmaceutical engineering.
+There is also a double degree option in materials engineering and economics.

 2. Massachusetts Institute of Technology